gmachinromero/cheat_sheets/sql.md

 ## 5. Subqueries

-A subquery is usually added within the WHERE Clause of another SQL SELECT statement.
+A subquery is usually added within the WHERE clause of another SQL SELECT statement.

 ```mysql
 SELECT ProductName